The benefits of Nature Therapy – Forest Bathing or By The Ocean

 We offer a pick-up and drop-off service too from city hotels, Port Adelaide and the cruise ship terminal.

 Nature Therapy by the Ocean

-We currently offer ‘nature therapy by the ocean’ experiences on Kaurna Country.
-We acknowledge and pay our respects to First Nations peoples and recognise their continued connection to the coast in which we visit.
+We currently offer Nature Therapy experiences in Adelaide on Kaurna Country.
+We acknowledge and pay our respects to First Nations peoples and recognise their continued connection to the lands in which we visit.

 Private, corporate and accessible event enquiries welcome.
 Location and duration can be customised to suit your needs.